 Joan Kennedy received her master of theological studies degree in 2011 from the Boston College School of Theology and Ministry, with the aim of empowering the laity through adult faith formation programs.
 Since then she has presented her programs in parishes, retreat centers, private homes, and as a component of archdiocesan offerings.
 Joan earned a B.A. in biological sciences from Mount Holyoke College, a master of science degree in biobehavioral sciences from the University of Connecticut, and a certificate from the School of Spirituality at Mercy Center in Madison, Connecticut.
 She is an experienced teacher, businessperson, artist, and art museum docent.
 She is also a lifelong volunteer in Catholic milieux, having served at various times as religious education teacher, Eucharistic minister, lector, and parish council member.

 Mary Lemire-Campion is a Pastoral Associate at St. John Chrysostom Parish is West Roxbury, MA where she does pastoral work in many areas including social justice, liturgy and adult faith formation.
-Her career includes a strong focus on education, first as a high school teacher, then in the publishing industry, and now on growth in faith, both in the parish setting and online with Crossroads.
-Her ministry at St. Agatha Parish centers on faith formation across the lifespan including work with young adults, catechists, parents, and older adults.
+Her career includes a strong focus on education, first as a high school teacher, then in the publishing industry, and now both in the parish setting and online with Crossroads.
 Mary is also a freelance writer.
 She is a 2013 graduate of the Boston College School of Theology and Ministry where she earned the M.A. in pastoral ministry.
 Mary also holds a B.A. in Spanish from Holy Cross College and an M.A. in Hispanic studies from Brown University.
 She has studied in Madrid, Spain, and enjoys the language and culture of Spanish speakers.
 She has been involved in small group Bible study, the ministry of marriage preparation, social justice projects, and pro-life education.